ortegatron/playing_smplifyx/README.md

     <img src="construction.gif", width="600">
 </p>

 This is a fork of the [[SMPLify-X repository](https://github.com/vchoutas/smplify-x)].
-It only made to share some code modifications I've made to that code, all the credits go to the original authors.
+I only made it to share some code modifications I've made to that code, all the credits go to the original authors.

 Read also the medium post:
 https://medium.com/@apofeniaco/p3d-body-detection-with-smplify-x-ced6c38871df